mjheitland/tfeksebs/README.md

 ## Layer 0 - Terraform Remote State

-Set up remote state for Terraform:<br>
+Set up remote state for Terraform creating a bucket for the state and a DynamoDB table for locking<br>
-(if you want to save TF state including this layer, run the commands twice and remove the comments for the backend in tfstate.tf on the second run):
+(if you want to save TF state including this layer, run the commands twice and remove the comments for the backend in tfstate.tf on the second run)

+Terraform code:
 ```
 cd 0_tfstate